Safari is the default browser in the Apple ecosystem, and users seem satisfied with its offerings more often than not.

 button.

-The restoration process shall now begin and could take anywhere from a few minutes to an hour, depending on the backup size.
+The restoration process shall now begin and could take a few minutes to an hour, depending on the backup size.

 Once done, you will have successfully downgraded to an older Safari version.
 To be safer, re-verify that the Auto-updates feature is still disabled after the restoration.